 Bachelor or advanced degree

-Perform robot alignment, loading/ unloading for robotic cells.
-Prepare basic
+Perform robot alignment, loading/unloading for robotic cells.
+Prepare basic program changes.

 Understanding of an industrial robot anatomy, familiarity with manufacturing processes